visit-dav/visit/src/doc/python_scripting/quickrecipes.rst

 Creating a continous color table from scratch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Creating a continous color table is pretty straightforward.
 Creating a continuous color table involves creating a ``ColorControlPoint`` for each color you want, setting its ``colors`` and ``position`` fields and then adding them to a ``ColorControlPointList``.
 The ``ColorControlPointList`` is then passed as an argument to ``AddColorTable``.